Older than the Republic of Panama, the

 Responding to a fire call in Colon.

-2020 has not be a year for the usual cool parades.
+2020 has not been a year for the usual cool parades.

 Archive photo by Eric Jackson.